 A portion of each executive officer's total compensation is in the form of base salary.
 This is a fixed cash payment, expressed as an annualized salary.
 The salary component was designed to provide the executive officers with consistent income and to attract and retain talented and experienced executives capable of managing our operations and strategic growth.
 In alignment with our compensation philosophy, the Compensation Committee believes that having base salary levels that position us appropriately relative to the market and reflect the performance and level of responsibility of each executive officer is key to providing a competitive total compensation package.
-Annually, the performance of each executive officer, including the NEOs, is reviewed by the Compensation Committee using information and evaluations provided by the Chief Executive Officer, taking into account our operating and financial results for the year, an assessment of the contribution of each executive officer.
-In addition, the Compensation Committee considers the results of the benchmarking study and the market competitiveness of each NEO's base salary (generally targeting the 50th percentile of the benchmark data) to determine appropriate meritand market-based increases to each executive's base salary.
+Annually, the performance of each executive officer, including the NEOs, is reviewed by the Compensation Committee using information and evaluations provided by the Chief Executive Officer, taking into account our operating and financial results for the year, an assessment of the contribution of each executive officer to such results, the achievement of our strategic growth and any changes in the role and responsibility of an executive officer.
+In addition, the Compensation Committee considers the results of the benchmarking study and the market competitiveness of each NEO's base salary (generally targeting the 50th percentile of the benchmark data) to determine appropriate merit- and market-based increases to each executive's base salary.
 In fiscal 2019, some of the NEOs received merit-based increases to base salary as noted in the chart below.